Chris Lawlor: Early life and education

 Born in London in 1960, Lawlor moved to his father's home village of Dunlavin, County Wicklow before his first birthday.
 His interest in history was sparked during his early education at Dunlavin National School, particularly under the encouragement of schoolteacher Tom O'Neill, who incorporated local history into the parish’s primary-school curriculum.

-Lawlor received his secondary education at Naas C.B.S. before going on to study at Maynooth College, where he obtained his Bachelor of Arts degree in 1981.
+Lawlor received his secondary education at Naas C.B.S. before going on to study at NUI Maynooth, where he obtained his Bachelor of Arts degree in 1981.
 He later earned a master's degree in local history at Maynooth in 1999, his thesis focusing on Canon Frederick Donovan, a 19th-century parish priest in Dunlavin.
-He completed his PhD at St Patrick's College, DCU in 2010, examining the history of Dunlavin from 1600 to shortly before World War I.
+He completed his PhD under the supervision of Prof. James Kelly at St Patrick's College, DCU in 2010, examining the history of Dunlavin from 1600 to shortly before World War I.

 Career

 Lawlor began teaching history at Méanscoil Iognáid Rís (Naas C.B.S.) in 1983, and he spent most of his professional career there, eventually becoming head of the History Department.
 He retired from teaching in 2017 but remains active in historical research and writing.

+Lawlor is actively involved in West Wicklow Historical Society, having served as the society's vice-chairperson from 2017 to 2021, chairperson in 2022 and treasurer from 2023 to 2026.
+He has also co-edited the biennial Journal of the West Wicklow Historical Society since the journal's revival in 2007.
+The most recent journal WWHS journal, number thirteen, was launched in Hollywood in 2025.

-Lawlor serves as treasurer of the West Wicklow Historical Society and co-editor of its biennial journal, and has previously served as its vice-chairman.
-He has also been involved with the Dunlavin Writers’ Group and has written fiction alongside his many historical works.
+Lawlor has also been involved with the Dunlavin Writers’ Group and has written fiction alongside his historical works.

 Lawlor has won multiple awards for both short story writing and for historical research, including the Dunlavin Festival of Arts Short Story Award in 2001, the Lord Walter Fitzgerald Prize for Original Historical Research in 2003, the Irish Chiefs’ Prize for History in 2013 and Ireland’s Own Short Story Competition in 2018.

 Personal life

-Lawlor married to Margaret Mooney from Eadestown in 1985.
-The couple has three sons: Declan (Dunlavin), Jason (Ballinakill), and Michael (Portlaoise).
+Lawlor married Margaret Mooney from Eadestown in 1985; they live in Dunlavin.
+The couple have three sons: Declan (Dunlavin), Jason (Ballinakill), and Michael (Portlaoise).

+Lawlor has claimed to have 1,150 history books in his personal library.